medicamin/pac/README.md

 If you happen to have a binary called `pac` already installed (check with `which pac`), then just use another name for the symlink.

+# Requirements:

+$ sudo pacman -S pacman-contrib reflector fzf pkgfile an AUR Helper an admin commander such as sudo or doas

 # How to use?

 Run `pac` with no arguments to get an overview of the supported commands: